Wood Burning Stove End-of-Season Cleaning & Maintenance Checklist from Fireplace Warehouse ETC

 - Ensure the door seal is tight: Close a piece of paper in the door.
 If you can easily pull it out, your seal is NOT tight enough for safe operation.
 For proper combustion control, have the gaskets replaced.

 - Examine the condition of the stove pipe, especially where it connects to the chimney.
 Corrosion, holes, or breakage indicate the need for immediate replacement.

 Call a pro.

 All wood burning appliances – fireplaces, wood burning stoves, and inserts – require annual professional cleaning to remove soot and extremely flammable creosote deposits which can ruin your chimney pipe and chimney and be a fire hazard.
 Professional inspection is also essential in identifying corrosion, cracks, and warping, which could result in dangerous carbon monoxide leakage into your home.

 Dragging your feet?

 The regular cleaning and maintenance of your wood burning stove ensures its efficiency and longevity, which ultimately saves you money, and most importantly keeps you safe.
 That’s why, to protect our customers, Fireplace Warehouse ETC, the premiere wood stove store, not only professionally installs but also services any wood burning stove or insert, gas fireplace or any other alternative heating device.

 Don’t let your wood burning stove feel the burn.
-Schedule your routine annual maintenance with a Denver or Colorado Springs area Fireplace Warehouse service professional today by calling 1.866.738.8409, or contact us through our wood stove store website.
+Schedule your routine annual maintenance with a Denver, Colorado Springs, or Fort Collins area Fireplace Warehouse service professional today by calling 1.866.738.8409, or contact us through our wood stove store website.